forwinder15/learndiesels/content/posts/2020-02-19--the-best-sockets-for-professional-mechanics/index.md

 This is possibly the most important feature in a good socket.
 As a pro you need a socket that is going to last.
 The last thing you want is cracking or wear making the socket not fit right.

+The main thing that kills chrome sockets is using them in an impact.
+Chrome sockets are made for hand tools and will last a long way if used properly.

 ###Accurate sizing

 That Chinese set you bought may have been cheap but sometimes you get what you pay for.
 Take the time to find sockets that are sized correctly